Why working harder won’t fix what foundational brain support can.

 Your brain may feel slower than it used to.

-But a good builder knows the truth:
+But a good builder knows the truth: if the foundation is weak, the top repairs will not last.

-Your brain works exactly the same way.
+Your brain works the same way.

-Because none of it addresses the foundation.
+Because none of it fixes the foundation.

 The wiring.